So You’ve Had a Psychosis

 One of the hard things about having had a psychotic episode can be knowing whether you’re really recovering or if you’re going to have another episode.

 I thought I self recovered from my first episode, but with hindsight I can see that I recovered from the florid/acute psychosis, but I didn’t fully recover.
 I thought I had PTSD, when really it was paranoia and life was very hard.
 While it was awful and I wish I’d got better in any other way, in some ways I’m grateful that I got the second episode as living with that level of paranoia was awful.
 I used to study statistics to convince myself of coincidences and was easily haunted by the past and possible disasters.
-I thought it was something I just had to live with and my life is so much better now I’ve fully recovered and shed that burden.
+I thought it was something I just had to live with and that life was a fearful one.
+My life is so much better now I’ve fully recovered and shed that burden.

 It’s very helpful to take note of what your personal signs are, Lauren does a great job of describing what signs could be.